Program benefits

 Additional resources

-You can support active travel at your school with these school-led educational and encouragement initiatives:
+You can take action to promote active travel at your school with these school-led educational and encouragement initiatives:

-- Take part in walk and wheel events in the spring or fall
+- Take part in walking and biking events in the spring or fall

-- Host a weekly active travel program (Walk and Wheel Wednesdays, Freedom Fridays)
+- Host weekly active travel initiatives (Walk and Wheel Wednesdays, Freedom Fridays)

 - Start a Walking School Bus

-- Promote Drive to 5: Encourage families that drive to park a five-minute walk from school
+- Promote Drive to 5: Encourage families that drive to park five minutes away from school and walk the rest of the way

-- Invite the VPD to give pedestrian safety talks
+- Invite the VPD Community Road and Education Safety Team (CREST) to give pedestrian safety talks

 - Share safety tips and messages with families